When The 'Whisper Network' Goes Public: The 'S****y Media Men' List, 2 Years On

 Long before the #MeToo movement reached its peak, women shared the names of the men they believed to be sexual predators informally, through "whisper networks."
 Moira Donegan has compared the "S****y Media Men" list to those networks.

-She declined to be interviewed for this story but her attorney, Roberta Kaplan, agrees, saying the goal of the list was to keep women safe: "So that if a certain guy who you worked for was on the list you would know not to go out to drinks with him, or not to be alone in a room that you might be compromised with him in.
+She declined to be interviewed for this story, but her attorney, Roberta Kaplan, agrees, saying the goal of the list was to keep women safe: "So that if a certain guy who you worked for was on the list you would know not to go out to drinks with him, or not to be alone in a room that you might be compromised with him in.
 And it was really meant as a kind of a warning and as a protection mechanism."

 At the top of the spreadsheet, Donegan included a disclaimer that reads: "This document is only a collection of misconduct allegations and rumors.
 Take everything with a grain of salt.
 If you see a man you're friends with, don't freak out."

 "What Moira was doing with this list was a very good faith effort," says Kaplan, "not to try to get men in trouble — but to protect women from not being in these situations going forward.
-And under the first amendment, given the fact that she did in good faith and given the fact that that was her motive, she can't be sued for doing it."
+And under the First Amendment, given the fact that she did in good faith and given the fact that that was her motive, she can't be sued for doing it."

 Kaplan has filed a motion to dismiss Elliott's defamation suit.
 A date for oral arguments on that motion has not been set.